pinheiroGroup/Kinbiont.jl/README.md

 ```
 JMAKi expect a "," as separator between columns

-The annotation file instead should be a two column .csv file where the number of rows correspond to the number of wells, note that the name of the well should be the same between the data.csv and annotation.csv:
+The annotation file instead should be a two columns .csv file where the number of rows correspond to the number of wells, note that the name of the well should be the same between the data.csv and annotation.csv:

 ```
 A1, b